Saint Petersburg Electrotechnical University: Today

-The European Association of ENAEE certified 46 educational programs.

 Scientific personnel receive training in 43 scientific specialties.
 Currently, 234 graduate students are studying at ETU.
 The university has 9 dissertation councils in 23 scientific specialties.
 More than 50 people finish post-graduate study every year.
 About 9226 students and postgraduates are studying at ETU at the moment.
 The university has 3 full members and 5 corresponding members of the Russian Academy of Sciences, 20 laureates of national and international awards, more than 220 professors and doctors of science.
 University has more than 2,000 graduates on main educational programs annually.

-Besides 350 academic laboratories of 7 faculties, research and innovation complex of the ETU includes Technology park, 8 research and educational centers, 3 resource centers, 5 research institutes, Youth Research Institute, and 14 basic departments at specialized enterprises of strategic partners.
-More than 100 high-tech enterprises of industries are strategic partners of ETU.

-Among foreign partners of the university are 19 large plant facilities, 15 science and research institutes and centers, 160 universities from 75 countries.
+Among foreign partners of the university are 160 universities from 75 countries.

-The university takes the 8th place among technical universities of Russia and the 2nd place among technical universities of St. Petersburg in the ranking of the demand for universities in Russia.
+The university took the 8th place among technical universities of Russia and the 2nd place among technical universities of St. Petersburg in the ranking of the demand for universities in Russia.
 In 2018, ETU took the 5th place among the technical universities of Russia and the 2nd place among the technical universities of St. Petersburg in monitoring the quality of admission to universities.
 ETU "LETI" takes the 1st place among technical universities of St. Petersburg on monitoring the employment of graduates.

 Rankings

-In 2022, the university was ranked #701 in the world by QS World University Rankings, and #1,201 by Times Higher Education World University Rankings.
+In 2023, the university was ranked #751-800 in the world by QS World University Rankings, and in 2022 it was ranked #1,201 by Times Higher Education World University Rankings.

-Studies for foreigners

-ETU “LETI” specializes in electrical engineering, radio engineering, and computer science, but also offers Bachelor's, Master's and Doctoral programs in the field of humanities, economics and public relations.
-ETU “LETI” welcomes students all over the world.
-There are about 1000 international students from 60 countries at the university.

-International students who are willing to acquire new knowledge and practical skills can apply to each of the 6 English-taught Master's programs at the university: